Pre-season 2002 a b

 To mark their first game in the Football League, the team wore special white commemorative shirts based on those worn by the original Wimbledon club in 1977, when they were elected to the Fourth Division.
 These were emblazoned with a modified crest for the occasion.

-In May 2016 the Dons won promotion to League One, having finished in seventh place and going on the win the play-offs.
+In May 2016 the Dons won promotion to League One, having finished in seventh place and going on to win the play-offs.